A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

-To reach such low temperatures, both active and passive forms of cooling are being explored.
+To reach such low temperatures, both active and passive forms of cooling are explored.
 Active cooling requires continuous driving of a mode, such as feedback cooling~\cite{zoepfl_kerr_2023} or sideband cooling~\cite{youssefi_squeezed_2023}, and has been employed to cool mechanical resonators in a wide range of frequencies into their ground state~\cite{teufel_sideband_2011, delic_cooling_2020, guo_feedback_2019, seis_groundstate_2022}.
-However, active cooling does not improve the force noise of the ground state because it does not lower the temperature of the environment.
-Moreover, it is undesirable in experiments probing quantum systems, as it disturbs a system from mechanical equilibrium via the external drive.
+However, it is undesirable in experiments probing quantum systems, as it disturbs a system from mechanical equilibrium via the external drive.
 On the contrary, passive cooling leaves a mechanical system in thermal equilibrium, once cold.
 It was first used to cool GHz systems to their ground state at the operation temperature of a dilution refrigerator~\cite{Oconnel_groundstate_2010}.
 A widely-applied form of passive cooling is nuclear demagnetization, which has been used to cool microelectronics below $\SI{1}{mK}$~\cite{sarsby_nanoelectronics_2020, batey_microkelvin_2013}, and was recently employed to cool a 15 MHz device into its motional ground state~\cite{cattiaux_macroscopic_2021}.

 However, bringing sub-kHz mechanical probes to sub-mK temperatures while leaving them in thermal equilibrium remains a formidable challenge~\cite{pickett_european_2018}.
 If achieved, it has the potential to improve the Q-factor of highly-coherent mechanical resonators by mitigating mechanical loss channels~\cite{maillet_damping_2023, van_heck_magnetic_2023}.
-Mechanical sensors with a high Q-factor and low-force noise find application in the aforementioned experiments on the quantum-to-classical boundary and in ultrasensitive detection, including extreme mass sensing~\cite{westphal_measurement_2021, fuchs_measuring_2024} and acceleration detection~\cite{monteiro_accel_2020}.
-Additionally, they prove an essential tool to test models of wave function collapse, such as Diosí-Penrose models and Continuous Spontaneous Localization (CSL)~\cite{Carlesso_CSL_2022, bassi_collapse_2013, vinante_upper_2016}.
+Mechanical sensors with a high Q-factor and low-force noise find application in the aforementioned experiments in ultrasensitive detection, which would consequently benefit from a decrease in temperature.